 Modern agricultural robots include autonomous tractors, robotic harvesters, drone-based crop monitoring systems, and automated weed control machines.
 These systems often integrate with precision agriculture platforms that use GPS, machine learning, and real-time field data.

-As climate change and resource constraints influence farming practices, agricultural robotics exists to make farming more sustainable, accurate, and resilient.
+As climate change and resource constraints influence farming practices, agricultural robotics aims to make farming more sustainable, accurate, and resilient.

 Importance: Why Agricultural Robotics Matters Today

 Agricultural robotics is important because global food demand continues to grow while farmland and water resources remain limited.
-According to international agricultural studies, farms must increase productivity without expanding land use.
+Farms must increase productivity without expanding land use, making efficiency critical.
 Robotics contributes to this goal by optimizing input usage and minimizing waste.

 Farmers, agribusiness companies, policymakers, and agricultural researchers are directly affected by this technology.
 Small and medium farms increasingly use affordable automation tools, while large farms adopt advanced robotic systems integrated with cloud-based platforms.